Our population has been devastated.

 - Used Future: See Scavenger World.

 - War for Fun and Profit: The two sides are corporations fighting for what's left of a world that used to be dominated by three—the third inadvertently unleashed the Hawken virus that is slowly turning the planet into random metal bits, and got blown up in the process.
-The comic states that they take precious materials and metals generated by the viral transformation off of the planet and sell them in space.
+The comic states that not only do they take valuable materials and fuels generated by the viral transformation off of the planet and sell them in space, they take the trope itself down to the civilian level; instead of a draft, they just gave citizens basic training, mechs and letters of marque - the company pays bounties for killed enemies, purchases salvaged fuel and resources, and showers the most successful pilots with glory in the media.
+And it obviously worked: the player is supposed to be one of the Mecha-Privateers who took the corps up on that deal!Rion Lazlo: For us, the wealth.
+For them, the spoils.

 - War Is Hell: Implied.
 Scout mechs have an incredibly high mortality rate, which forces the corporations to use scrap metal for them.
 Damaged heavy mechs are left on the battlefield to rot, as returning them to base to be repaired would cost even more than just ordering or building one from scratch.
 Players die by the dozen, each destroyed mech another pilot lost in the war.
 The comics outright state this, and it's hammered home in Issue 3, where an angry civilian survivor tells off a corp pilot for "fighting over table scraps!".